zereraz/Functional-programming-using-Purescript/Clock/Writing_the_hours.md

   stroke ctx
 ```

 If we keep writing all the code in the main function then it would get too big.
-It would be very hard to know what our program is doing as our code increases.
+It would be very hard to know what our program is doing as our code base increases.
 Here it makes sense to create a new function which when called creates our circle for us.
-This increases code re-use as in future if we ever need to draw a circle we can call this.
+This increases code re-use as whenever we need to create a circle we could just use our function.

 ```
 drawOuterCircle ctx = do